“Labor Omnia Vincit” McKay Law

 Government Entities

-Public infrastructure issues may implicate government entities.
+Public infrastructure issues create government liability.

 Maintenance Companies